polyethylene glycol (peg) 3350 - oral, Miralax (cont.)

 DRUG INTERACTIONS: If you are using this medication under your doctor's direction, your doctor or pharmacist may already be aware of any possible drug interactions and may be monitoring you for them.
 Do not start, stop, or change the dosage of any other medicine you are using before checking with your doctor or pharmacist first.Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use.Keep a list of all your medications with you, and share the list with your doctor and pharmacist.

-OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents can call the US national poison hotline at 1-800-222-1222.
-Canadian residents should call their local poison control center directly.
+OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
+Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: severe diarrhea, dizziness, decrease in the amount of urine.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Back to Medications Index